-HRSA anticipates a funding ceiling of \$20,000,000 to be available annually to fund two (2) recipients.
+HRSA expects approximately \$20,000,000 to be available annually to fund up to two (2) recipients.
 You may apply for a ceiling amount of up to \$20,000,000 total cost (includes both direct and indirect, facilities and administrative costs) per year.
-The period of performance is September 30, 2021 through September 29, 2026.
+The actual amount available will not be determined until enactment of the final FY 2020 federal appropriation.
+This program notice is subject to the appropriation of funds, and is a contingency action taken to ensure that, should funds become available for this purpose, HRSA can process applications and award funds in a timely manner.
+The period of performance is September 30, 2020 through September 29, 2025.
 Funding beyond the first year is subject to the availability of appropriated funds for QISSEC in subsequent fiscal years, satisfactory recipient performance, and a decision that continued funding is in the best interest of the Federal Government.
 HRSA may reduce recipient funding levels beyond the first year if a recipient is unable to fully succeed in achieving the goals listed in the application.